General meaning

 A contemplated break encounters concrete or internal barriers.

-On an emotional level, the Scythe and the Mountain can evoke a desire to end a relationship or a way of functioning, while being held back by major obstacles.
-It may involve a separation complicated by material, geographical, or family constraints, or a bond that one tries to cut without succeeding in taking the final step.
-The Scythe shows the urgent need to cut, the Mountain highlights everything in you or around you that slows down this decision.
+On an emotional level, the Scythe and the Mountain can evoke a desire to end a relationship or a way of functioning, while being hindered by significant obstacles.
+This may involve a separation complicated by material, geographical, or familial constraints, or a bond that one attempts to sever without succeeding in taking the final step.
+The Scythe indicates the urgent need to cut, while the Mountain highlights everything within you or around you that slows down this decision.

 Work and vocation